MikhailovBair/LunarLander/README.md

 REINFORCE is a Monte Carlo-based policy gradient algorithm used in Reinforcement Learning (RL) to optimize a policy directly.
 REINFORCE algorithm falls under the class of on-policy methods, meaning it updates the policy based on the actions taken during the current policy's execution.

 REINFORCE algorithm improves the policy by adjusting the probabilities of actions taken in each state based on the cumulative rewards (or returns) obtained after those actions.
-Unlike value-based methods, which rely on estimating state-action values, REINFORCE directly learns the policy that maps states to actions, making it well-suited for environments with continuous action spaces or complex tasks where value estimation is challenging.
+Unlike value-based methods, which rely on estimating state-action values, REINFORCE directly learns the policy that maps states to actions, making it well-suited for complex tasks where value estimation is challenging.

 **The REINFORCE algorithm works in the following steps:**